zuozhenggh/learning-library/developer-library/weblogic-to-oci/on-prems-env/on-prems-env.md

 The marketplace image deployment is simpler and faster, while the Docker environment provides a way to more realistically simulate an on-premises environment as it runs on your local machine.

-Estimated Lab Time: 15 to 30 minutes depending on path chosen.
+Estimated Completion Time: 15 to 30 minutes depending on path chosen.

 ### Objectives